Singapore's founding leaders could not be intimidated into compromising its interests, successors have not forgotten lesson: SM Lee

 "My mother said in her oral history that that was the closest he came to a nervous breakdown."

-Singapore was on its own, and the albatross had “finally loosed off our neck,” said Mr Lee.
+Singapore was on its own, and the albatross had “finally loosed off our neck,” said Mr Lee Hsien Loong.

 “As many historians have since characterised it, separation was a mutually negotiated outcome.”

-And while separation was not Mr Lee’s preferred outcome, he had gone to great lengths to persuade all his ministers to sign the Separation Agreement, so there was no Cabinet split, and independent Singapore started out with a strong, united leadership team, noted Mr Lee.
+And while separation was not Mr Lee Kuan Yew's preferred outcome, he had gone to great lengths to persuade all his ministers to sign the Separation Agreement, so there was no Cabinet split, and independent Singapore started out with a strong, united leadership team.

-“At the strategic level, it was the political pressure that Mr Lee orchestrated, the international stature that he had built up, and the courage and leadership that he showed, which compelled the Tunku to let Singapore go,” he added.
+“At the strategic level, it was the political pressure that Mr Lee orchestrated, the international stature that he had built up, and the courage and leadership that he showed, which compelled the Tunku to let Singapore go,” Mr Lee Hsien Loong said.

 INDEPENDENCE "HARDLY FOREORDAINED"